Evgeniia Lopareva: 2018–19 season: Debut of Lopareva/Brissaud

 Before the start of the 2018–19 season, Lopareva teamed up with French ice dancer, Geoffrey Brissaud, to compete for France.
 It was subsequently announced that they would be coached by Ekaterina Rubleva in Moscow, Russia.
-The new team received two international assignments – the 2019 Egna Dance Trophy, where they took silver in the junior division, and the 2019 World Junior Figure Skating Championships, where they placed tenth.
+The new team debuted on the junior level at the 2018 Master's de Patinage, where they won the silver medal.
+They were subsequently assigned to two international assignments – the 2019 Egna Dance Trophy, where they took silver in the junior division, and the 2019 World Junior Championships, where they placed tenth.
+Between the two events, they also won the silver medal at the 2019 French Junior Championships.

 2019–20 season: Senior international debut

 Lopareva/Brissaud made their senior international debut in September at their first assignment of the 2019–20 season, the 2019 CS Nepela Memorial Trophy.
 Here, the team placed eighth in the rhythm dance but made a comeback in the free dance (fourth) to finish sixth overall.
 The pair also set new personal bests in all three segments at the event.
+They then went on to finish fourth at the 2019 Master's de Patinage.

 At their next Challenger Series assignment, 2019 CS Warsaw Cup, Lopareva/Brissaud again set another personal best in the rhythm dance.
 After taking the bronze medal at the senior French Championships, they competed at the European Championships for the first time, placing fifteenth.

 Following the season, the team would move their training from Moscow, Russia to Lyon, France, where they were coached by Roxane Petetin, Fabian Bourzat, Ekaterina Rubleva, and Ivan Shefer.

 2020–21 season: World Championship debut

-Lopareva/Brissaud were scheduled to make their Grand Prix debut at the 2020 Internationaux de France, but the event was cancelled as a result of the COVID-19 pandemic.
+Lopareva/Brissaud opened the season by winning gold at the 2020 Master's de Patinage.
+Although they were scheduled to make their Grand Prix debut at the 2020 Internationaux de France, but the event was cancelled as a result of the COVID-19 pandemic.
 They made their World Championship debut at the 2021 World Championships in Stockholm, placing seventeenth.
 Their placement combined with the sixteenth-place finish of the other French dance team competing at the championships qualified a single berth for France at the 2022 Winter Olympics, as well as the following year's world championships.